karaul/fitplotter/README.md

 A simple one-page tool to plot parameters recorded in the `*.fit` file used by Garmin and Suunto.

-Starting from 2021-03-03, it also works with `*.tkl` format (watch models: GPSmaster, navrun-500, ultrasport, etc)
+Starting from 2021-03-03, it also works with `*.tkl` format (watch models: GPSmaster, navrun-500, ultrasport, etc).

 Version [online](https://karaul.github.io/fitplotter).
-If you have no own fit files at the moment, you can download them from [examples](https://github.com/karaul/fitplotter/blob/main/examples/)
+If you have no own fit files at the moment, you can download them from [examples](https://github.com/karaul/fitplotter/blob/main/examples/).

+From 2021-03-08 you can download `*.fit` file from your _Garmin Connect_ account, for how to do it read  __Usage__ section below.

-The wrapper for `fitplotter` is [fitalyser](https://github.com/karaul/fitalyser) - parallel project.
+Check the wrapper for `fitplotter` is [fitalyser](https://github.com/karaul/fitalyser) - parallel project.

 ![Alt text](https://github.com/karaul/fitplotter/blob/main/screenshots/screenshot.JPG?raw=true)